libplctag/libplctag/BUILD.md

 ## Open a Developer command prompt

+(I am not sure you need to do this, it looks like you do not if you have CMake properly installed.)
 Open a Developer Command Prompt (usually Start Menu > Visual Studio 20xx > Visual Studio Tools > Developer Command Prompt for VS20xx).

 This is required because there are a lot of special paths that need to be set up for Visual Studio and CMake to find the compilers, include files etc.